-A doing business name isn’t a business entity ― like an LLC or a corporation ― although for sole proprietors or general partners, the DBA shares some important characteristics with these common business structures.
-With a DBA, you can create an alternate name for your business that you can use in an official capacity.
+A Doing Business As name isn’t a business entity ― like an LLC or a corporation ― although it shares some important characteristics with sole proprietorships and general partnerships.
+With a DBA, you can create an alternate name for your business for use in an official capacity.

-For owners of casual, unincorporated businesses like sole proprietorships or general partnerships, the DBA enables you to create a fictitious business name for your company, rather than using your own name, or that of your partner.
-This is the most common usage of DBAs, but it does not nearly encapsulate the entirety of assumed name usage.
+For owners of casual, unincorporated businesses like sole proprietorships or general partnerships, the DBA enables you to create a fictitious business name for your company, rather than using your own name, or a partner’s.
+This is the most common reason for obtaining a DBA, but it’s certainly not the only one.

 For example, an upscale restaurant called “Smith’s Fine Eats” could get a DBA for their new fast-casual takeout spot “Fine Eats to Go ― A Smith Restaurant.”
 Or, how about a lawn care company that starts a snow-blowing winter side business: “Snow Removal by Tim’s Yard Care.”

-One common thread you’ll notice between these examples is that a doing business as (DBA) name gives entrepreneurs the ability to change their image and marketing strategy, without going to the hassle of forming a new business entity.
+One common thread you’ll notice between these examples is that a DBA name gives entrepreneurs the ability to change their image and marketing strategy without spending the time and money to form a new business entity.

 Advantages of DBA Acquisition